pfmc-assessments/copper_rockfish_2023/documents/nca/north.md

 long the posterior two-thirds of the lateral line.
-The copper rockfish has high variation in coloration throughout its range, taking on coloration from dark brown, olive, orage-red and pink, with patches of yellow and pink [@miller_guide_1972].
-In general the copper rockfish rockfish towards the northern part of the range are often darker in color than fish encountered in southern California.
+The copper rockfish has high variation in coloration throughout its range, taking on coloration from dark brown, olive, orange-red and pink, with patches of yellow and pink [@miller_guide_1972].
+In general the copper rockfish towards the northern part of the range are often darker in color than fish encountered in southern California.
 The distinct change in coloration resulted in copper rockfish described as two separate species, copper rockfish (*S. caurinus*) and whitebelly rockfish (*S. vexillaris*).